 During the days when images were captured with film, a professional photographer would provide you with print proofs, usually 4×5 or 4×6 in size.
-Proofs were labeled with negative numbers, hence the file names and numbers are now with the digital files.
+Proofs were labelled with negative numbers, hence the file names and numbers are now with the digital files.

 Samples of Retouched images.